dx-han/dx-han/README.md

 -->

-I've worked as a data scientist for applied machine learning problems for three years.
 Recently, I'm a CMU graduate student major in software engineering.
-I will be a software engineer as my next career goal.
+I worked as a data scientist for applied machine learning and business analysis for the last three years.
+But now, I decide to focus on software engineer as my next career goal.
+I firmly believe that interdisciplinary talent is who I could be.

 - ⚡ Fun fact: I firmly believe OVERWACH is the best computer game in the world